 - Canadian Life Insurance (EDI) Standards Association

 - Mutual Fund Dealers Association of Canada

-In keeping with our commitment to high business and ethical standards, we established a Whistleblower Policy to address concerns, issues, or complaints regarding accounting, financial, internal controls, auditing matters, and legal, compliance or regulatory matters.
+In keeping with our commitment to high business and ethical standards, we established a Policy Regarding Reporting Concerns to address concerns, issues, or complaints regarding accounting, financial, internal controls, auditing matters, and legal, compliance or regulatory matters.

-The policy, which is overseen by the IGM Chief Compliance Officer, applies to each of our operating companies and outlines a confidential process for raising concerns, including a 24/7 whistleblower hotline and website, and a detailed process for a comprehensive investigation where warranted.
+The policy, which is overseen by IGM Financial’s Vice-President of Corporate Compliance, applies to each of our operating companies and outlines a confidential process for raising concerns, including a 24/7 whistleblower hotline and website, and a detailed process for a comprehensive investigation where warranted.